big-unibo/llm4dfm-develop/README.md

 `poetry poe automatic_metrics` run the program with the following configurations:

 - `dir -- the directory name inside 'outputs' folder`
-- `demand -- flag to state if it's demand version [true, false]`
+- `version -- the prompt version used [sql, demand], sql by default`

 This could also be achieved by directly run `./resources/automatic-metrics.sh` from `llm4dfm` directory, with configurations as stated before.

 Example of run:
-`poetry poe automatic_metrics demand-rq5-example-gpt4o-demand false`
+`poetry poe automatic_metrics demand-rq5-example-gpt4o-demand demand`
-`./resources/automatic-metrics.sh 1 demand-rq5-example-gpt4o-demand false`
+`./resources/automatic-metrics.sh 1 demand-rq5-example-gpt4o-demand demand`

 Output:
 File preprocess and metrics calculation will be executed, results will be overridden in same file.